a-flyleaf/toyshelf/disaster-crew/vexus.md

   - ["Good Grief" – Bastille](https://www.youtube.com/watch?v=LDY4Bf8Zwn8)

 voice: |-
-  - Cavetown, specifically in one song that unfortunately I don't remember the name of.
+  - Cavetown, specifically in one (early?) song that unfortunately I don't remember the name of.
 Don't thiiink the voice worked as much besides that?
   - "Joshua Talbott" in [a fake commercial](https://www.youtube.com/watch?v=BHPOZJe0Inc) (<i>The Onion</i>)

 trivia: |-